 Martha's Vineyard Bound

-When visiting the Vineyard, the clever traveler knows to budget a little extra time to grab a delicious treat in the bakeries and restaurants of Woods Hole, shop Water Street, visit the Aquarium, and check-out the old-time candy store before hopping on the ferry.
+When visiting the Vineyard, the clever traveler knows to budget a little extra time to grab a delicious treat in the bakeries and restaurants of Woods Hole like Cape Cod bed and breakfast by Woods Hole Inn, shop Water Street, visit the Aquarium, and check-out the old-time candy store before hopping on the ferry.
+The Woods Hole Inn surounded by the beautiful location of Martha's Vineyard also offers the service of Lodging Falmouth MA.

 A Center for Science